Virginia and Truckee Railroad: Expansion and prosperity

 In late 1871, a line extension to Reno was begun, to connect the V&T line with the Central Pacific Railroad.
 This would allow through train service between Virginia City and San Francisco.
-Construction began with track being installed starting at the Reno end of the line.
-The first train to run end-to-end from Virginia City to Reno took place on August 24, 1872, pulled appropriately by the road's newest locomotive at the time, No. 11, the Reno.
+Construction began with track being installed at the Reno end of the line.
+The first train to ran end-to-end from Virginia City to Reno on August 24, 1872, pulled appropriately by the road's newest locomotive at the time, No. 11, the "Reno".
 This milestone marked the completion of the Virginia and Truckee Railroad.
 In 1875, the railroad was earning a profit of over $100,000 per month and started paying annual dividends of $360,000 (or $30,000/month) to investors.

-In 1880, the V&T built a three-foot narrow gauge railroad called the Carson & Colorado.
+In 1880, the V&T built a three-foot narrow gauge railroad called the Carson & Colorado (C&C).
 The railroad ran from Mound House, just east of Carson City, to the southern part of California, and supposedly to the Colorado River where new mining claims were being struck.
 This never did pan out, and by 1891 those claim sites were all but forgotten.
 A liability to the V&T, the "slim princess" was sold to the Southern Pacific Railroad in 1900.
-In the words of Ogden Mills, "Either we built this line 300 miles too short or 300 years too early" reflected V&T's attitude towards the railroad.
+In the words of Ogden Mills, "Either we built this line 300 miles too short or 300 years too early", reflecting V&T's attitude towards the railroad.